Lane centering: Regulations

 While all those functions are related to automated steering, lane centering is a concept close to the concept related to category B2, while LKA is closer to category B1.

+Current international regulations require assistance systems to monitor that the driver keeps their hands on the steering wheel, with escalating warnings and eventual disengagement if they fail to do so.
+In North America, some manufacturers have "hands-off" systems that instead monitor whether the driver is paying attention to the road ahead.

-Sample of level 2 automated cars
+Examples of level 2 automated cars

 Because all of these vehicles also have adaptive cruise control that can work in tandem with lane centering, they meet the SAE standard for level 2 automation.
 Adaptive cruise control and lane centering are often only available in more expensive trim levels rather than just the base trim.
 An example is the Hyundai Kona EV, which only has adaptive cruise control available on the "ultimate" edition.

 Nissan ProPilot

 Nissan ProPilot is based on Mobileye technology and assists with acceleration, steering and braking input under single lane highway driving conditions.
-ProPilot keeps the car centered in the lane and will deactivate below 31 mph if not tracking a car in front of it.
+ProPilot keeps the car centered in the lane and will deactivate below 31 mph if not tracking a vehicle in front of it.
 Adaptive cruise control handles stop-and-go traffic if stopped for less than 4 seconds and helps maintain a set vehicle speed and maintain a safe distance between the vehicle ahead.
 ProPilot, which can follow curves, uses a forward-facing camera, forward-facing radar and other sensors.
-A traffic sign recognition system provides drivers with the most recent speed limit information detected by a camera on the windshield, in front of the rear-view mirror.
+A traffic sign recognition system provides drivers with the most recent speed limit information detected by a camera on the windshield in front of the rear-view mirror.

-In a review by ExtremeTech, ProPilot worked well in 1,000 miles of testing and only on some twisty sections did it require driver intervention.
+In a review by ExtremeTech, ProPilot worked well in 1,000 miles of testing, and only on some twisty sections did it require driver intervention.
 During Euro NCAP 2018 testing, ProPilot failed some tests as did all other systems tested.
 Consumer Reports indicates that ProPilot is especially helpful in stop and go traffic.

 Honda Sensing/AcuraWatch

-Honda Sensing and AcuraWatch are a suite of advanced driver assistance features including Lane Keeping Assist System (LKAS) which helps keep the vehicle centered in a lane, by applying mild steering torque if the vehicle is deviating from the center of a detected lane with no turn-signal activation by the driver.
-Mild steering torque means the system will not work on tight turns; additionally, the system does not work at speeds below 45 mph.
+Honda Sensing and AcuraWatch are a suite of advanced driver assistance features, including Lane Keeping Assist System (LKAS), which helps keep the vehicle centered in a lane by applying mild steering torque if the vehicle is deviating from the center of a detected lane with no turn-signal activation by the driver.
+The Lane Keeping Assist System (LKAS) does not work at speeds below 45 mph.
+However, certain vehicles equipped with Traffic Jam Assist (TJA) will have the system take over the lane-keeping task when the speed falls below 45 mph until a stop.
+It will automatically switch to Lane Keeping Assist System (LKAS) when the speed exceeds 45 mph.

 The Honda Sensing and AcuraWatch packages also include: